JetBrains/lincheck/docs/topics/modular-testing.md

 [//]: # (title: Modular testing)

-When constructing new algorithms, it is common to use existing data structures as building blocks.
+When constructing new algorithms, it's common to use existing data structures as building blocks.
-As these data structures are typically non-trivial, they significantly increase the number of possible interleavings.
-Intuitively, it would be better to treat the operations of such already correct underlying data structures as atomic ones, checking only meaningful interleavings and, thus, increasing the testing quality.
+As these data structures are typically non-trivial, the number of possible interleavings increases significantly.

-Lincheck makes it is possible by providing the *modular testing* feature for the model checking.
+If you consider such underlying data structures to be correct and treat their operations as atomic, you can check only meaningful interleavings, thus increasing the testing quality.
+Lincheck makes it possible with the _modular testing_ feature available for the [model checking strategy](testing-strategies.md#model-checking).

-Consider the `MultiMap` implementation below, which bases on top of the state-of-the-art `j.u.c.ConcurrentHashMap`:
+Consider the `MultiMap` implementation below, which is based on top of the modern `j.u.c.ConcurrentHashMap`:

 ```kotlin
 import java.util.concurrent.*